What You’ll Learn 🛠️

 Anti-aliasing (IIR)

-Enable alias-free filtering on Sirius-HS - This option enables additional AAF has a cut-off frequency at 80 kHz, when the sample rate is equal or above 160kHz or a cut-off frequency of s/2 when the sample rate is under 160 kHz.
+This option enables an additional AAF with a cutoff frequency at 80 kHz when the sample rate is equal to or above 160 kHz, or a cutoff frequency of fs/2 when the sample rate is below 160 kHz.

 Visuals